-With Christmas (and all year round) the Fins eat lots of fish, salmon, herring and stockfish.
+With Christmas (and all year round) the Fins eat lots of fish, salmon, herring and stock fish.
 Ham with home-made mustard served with several oven dishes (potatoes, kohlrabi or carrots) and beetroot salad with cream.

-Dessert usually is rice pudding with fruit compote.
+Dessert is usually rice pudding with fruit compote.

 Delicious: glöggi (mulled wine) with gingerbread, stars made out of puff pastry with plum jam.

 A traditional Christmas dinner – all over Britain more or less is Roast turkey stuffed with sausage meat and sage.
-Pigs in blankets (sausages wrapped in bacon or pancetta); roast veggies, such as potatoes roasted usually in goose fat, parsnip and carrots.
+Pigs in blankets (sausages wrapped in bacon or pancetta); roast veggies, such as potatoes usually roasted in goose fat, parsnip and carrots.
 They serve all these with gravy and Yorkshire puddings.

 For dessert: mince pies or a traditional fruit cake which is quite rich and a substantial amount of alcohol in it.